What to do in Phuket for free?

 Markets are not free, but exploring them is a great way to learn about the real life of a country.
 Fresh markets display vegetables and tropical fruits worth a photo.
 If you are interested in cooking, it can be even more interesting as a visit to a fresh market is often included in the many cooking classes available in Phuket.

-The Kathu waterfalls are not very impressive but if you go there during the rainy season it can be nice.
-In addition, contrary to other Phuket waterfalls that are located in National Park, this one is free to visit.
+The Kathu waterfalls are not very impressive, but it can be nice if you go there during the rainy season.
+In addition, contrary to other Phuket waterfalls located in National Park, this one is free to visit.
 There is a bit of climb to reach the top, but it’s easy and makes a nice trail, don’t expect too much.